mlswg/mls-protocol/draft-ietf-mls-protocol.md

 When put together, these abilities potentially allow a DS to collude with a compromised member to defeat PCS by suppressing the valid Update and Commit messages sent by the uncompromised endpoint for the same user.
-This may be detectable in some but not all cases.
+Aside from the generation, MLS leaves loss detection up the application.

 ## Authentication Service Compromise

 Authentication Service compromise is much more serious than compromise of the Delivery Service.
-A compromised AS can sign any signature key and identity pair of its choice, thus allowing impersonation of a given user.
+A compromised AS can assert a binding for a signature key and identity pair of its choice, thus allowing impersonation of a given user.
 This ability is sufficient to allow the AS to join new groups as if it were that user.
 Depending on the application architecture, it may also be sufficient to allow the compromised AS to join the group as an existing user, for instance as if it were a new device associated with the same user.
-In addition, if the application accepts Commit messages as PublicMessages, the AS can simply assume an existing user's identity.
-[TODO: Is this correct] If the application uses a transparency mechanism such as CONIKS {{CONIKS}}
+If the application uses a transparency mechanism such as CONIKS
-or Key Transparency {{KT}}, then it may be possible for end users to detect this kind of misbehavior by the AS.
+{{CONIKS}} or Key Transparency {{KT}}, then it may be possible for end users to detect this kind of misbehavior by the AS.

 ## Group Fragmentation by Malicious Insiders